NGO for Intercultural Education and Violence Prevention

-“Cultures Interactive e.V.
-(CI) – NGO for Intercultural Education and Violence Prevention” started in 2005 targeting the wide-spread right-wing extremist and Neonazi milieus which sprang up in East-Germany after reunification in the 1990s and later on also included inner-city districts struck by migration-related radical ethnic and religious tensions.
-CI has since developed and piloted innovative and sustainable approaches (“Federal Model Projects”) to prevent and counter youth extremisms/ fundamentalism, polarisation, and violence and to promote capacity building in view of a resilient civil society.
-Special emphasis is placed on developing methods for high-risk, difficult to engage populations that cannot be reached with existing interventions.
+The story of cultures interactive e.V.
+(CI) – NGO for Intercultural Education and Violence Prevention began in 2005, targeting the wide-spread right-wing extremist and Neonazi milieus which sprang up in East-Germany after reunification in the 1990s and later on also included inner-city districts struck by migration-related radical ethnic and religious tensions.
+Since then cultures interactive has developed and piloted innovative and sustainable approaches to prevent and counter youth extremisms or fundamentalism, polarisation and violence.
+Instead we seek to promote capacity building in view of a resilient civil society.
+Special emphasis is placed on developing methods for high-risk, difficult to engage communities which are hardly reached with existing interventions.

-Methodologically, CI has developed an approach of youth-cultural social intervention which combines elements of civic education/ pedagogical anti-bias training, psychologically based open-process group-work, and peer-learning in youth-cultural activities (including Breakdance, Skateboarding, Slam Poetry, Techno-DJ-ing, Digital Music Production, Comic and Graffiti, Visual Design and others) – also discussion groups about the young peoples’ preferred fictional media narratives, as films and songs/lyrics (the “Fair Skills”-project).
+cultures interactive has developed an approach of youth-cultural social intervention which combines elements of civic education, pedagogical anti-bias training, psychologically based open-process group-work and peer-learning in youth-cultural activities.
+This includes for example Breakdance, Skateboarding, Slam Poetry, DJ-ing, Digital Music Production, Comic and Graffiti, Visual Design and others, as well as discussion groups about young peoples’ preferred fictional media narratives, as films, songs and lyrics.

-The CI approach is novel in the sense that it surpasses the largely cognitive, informational and history-teaching methods of interventions applied by most civic education and social work programs.
-CI focuses on cultural and emotional intelligence and is thus able to reach out to those adolescents which seem most resistant to any of the traditional pedagogical practices and are at risk of turning away from the school system and from civilized society altogether.
-Conversely, the CI approach also goes beyond what is generally referred to as Experimental Education or Education Adventure Outdoors in that it includes systematic skill learning, dynamic group-work, and historical education.
-For example, in socially deprived East and West German communities CI works with adolescents who do not have access to any youth-cultural identification other than being ‘national’, ‘anti-foreigner’, ‘anti-leftist’ etc. or being ‘ethnic’ respectively, then easily turning into organized neo-Nazism or fundamentalism.
+This approach surpasses the largely cognitive, informational and history-teaching methods of interventions applied by most civic education and social work programs.
+Instead cultures interactive focuses on cultural and emotional intelligence and is thus able to reach out to adolescents which seem most resistant to any of the traditional pedagogical practices and are at risk of turning away from the school system and from civil society altogether.
+Conversely, our approach also goes beyond what is generally referred to as Experimental Education or Education Adventure Outdoors in that it includes systematic skill learning, dynamic group-work, and historical education.
+For example, in financially deprived communities cultures interactive works with adolescents who do not have access to any youth-cultural identification other than being ‘national’, ‘anti-foreigner’, ‘anti-leftist’ etc. or being ‘ethnic’ respectively, which can then easily turn into organized neo-Nazism or fundamentalism.
 Delivering first-hand experience and training in urban youth-cultural practices establishes the working relationship on the basis of which questions of personal mind-set and civil society may effectively be brought up.

-CI works in different settings: It offers one or two day workshops in schools and youth centres of disadvantaged rural, small town or inner-city areas offering youth-cultural and civic education courses.
-In the post-event follow-up phase CI consults and supports the community in building up networks between adolescents and community representatives.
-There CI works with teachers and community professionals as police, public administration, clubs/associations, the local press/ media, instructing and training them about the – often disregarded and underrated – phenomena of right-wing-extremism, fundamentalism and adolescent violence and how to deal with it.
-The “Deradicalisation Guidelines” federal model project develops tool kits and principles for social workers in deprived areas who have to deal with young people that are vulnerable to right-wing extremism.
+cultures interactive works in different settings: We give workshops in schools and youth centres of disadvantaged rural, small town or inner-city areas offering youth-cultural and civic education courses.
+In the post-event follow-up we consult and support the community on building up networks between adolescents and community representatives.
+Therefore we work with teachers and community professionals such as public administration, clubs/associations, police, the local media, instructing and training them about the – often disregarded and underrated – phenomena of right-wing-extremism, fundamentalism and adolescent violence and how to responsibly deal with it.
+Furthermore we develop tool kits and principles for social workers in deprived areas who have to deal with young people that are vulnerable to right-wing extremism.

-CI also engages in empirical best-practice research funded by the EU evaluating methods of pedagogical intervention, extremism and hate-crime prevention, youth-cultures, and media interaction (see the rubric “Forschung” /”research” and the EU research projects).
-The scientific and methodological framework of this research consists of qualitative methods of social and media-interaction research, psycho-therapy research and trauma studies, and narratology.
-The target is to develop criteria and pedagogical tools of social work which work well with risk populations among European adolescents and evaluate methods of intervention.
+We also engage in empirical best-practice research funded by the EU evaluating methods of pedagogical intervention, extremism and hate-crime prevention, youth-cultures, and media interaction.
+The scientific and methodological framework of this research consists of qualitative methods of social and media-interaction research, psycho-therapy research and trauma studies as well as narratology.
+The target is to develop criteria and pedagogical tools of social work which work well with risk communities among European adolescents and evaluate methods of intervention.